X-XENDROME-X/ZyFit/README.md

 - Smooth scrolling and animations that bring the page to life

 ### 📱 Responsive Mastery
-- Flawlessly adapts to all devices - from mobile to desktop
+- Flawlessly adapts to all devices - from mobile and tablets to desktop
 - Smart, collapsible navigation for optimal mobile experience

 ### 🚀 Performance-Driven Design